DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 - **Firewall Types**: - 📝IM clients can utilize random port numbers which makes it challenging for firewalls to control.
    - 🍇**Next-­generation firewall (NGFW)** is a unified threat management (UTM) device that is designed to provide advanced security features at the network perimeter and is based on a traditional firewall with numerous other integrated network and security services.
 It provides a comprehensive range of security features, including perimeter protection, application control, and advanced threat detection.
    - 🍇**Internal Segmentation Firewall (ISFW)** is a security device or technology used to enforce security policies and controls within an internal network, particularly to segment different internal network zones.
 Unlike traditional firewalls that primarily focus on perimeter security, an ISFW operates within the internal network to create additional layers of security.
 It focuses on internal network segmentation and access control between internal segments.
-   - 🍇**Application-­level firewall** is able to make access control decisions based on the content of communications as well as the parameters of the associated protocol and software.
+   - 🍇**Application-­level firewall** is able to make access control decisions based on the content of communications as well as the parameters of the associated protocol and software. application-level gateway firewalls proxy traffic for specific applications.
-   - 🍇**Web Application Firewall WAF**: is a software-based app that monitors and filters exchanges between applications and a host; usually inspect and filter conversations like HTTP/S. It is an appliance, server add-­on, virtual service, or system filter that defines a strict set of communication rules for a website
+   - 🍇**Web Application Firewall WAF**: is a software-based app that monitors and filters exchanges between applications and a host; usually inspect and filter conversations like HTTP/S. It is an appliance, server add-­on, virtual service, or system filter that defines a strict set of communication rules for a website.
    - 🍇**Stateful inspection firewalls** make access control decisions based on the content and context of communications, but are not typically limited to a single application-­layer protocol.
+Stateful packet inspection firewalls, also known as dynamic packet filtering firewalls, track the state of a conversation and can allow a response from a remote system based on an internal system being allowed to start the communication.
    - 🍇**Circuit-­level firewalls** are able to make permit and deny decisions in regard to circuit establishment either based on simple rules for IP and port, using captive portals, requiring port authentication via 802.1X, or more complex elements such as context-­or attribute-­based access control.
    - 🍇**Static packet-­filtering firewalls** filter traffic by examining data from a message header.
 Usually, the rules are concerned with source and destination IP address (layer 3) and port numbers (layer 4).
    - 🍇**TCP Wrapper**: is a host-based access control system that can be used to restrict access to Internet services based on IP address or hostname.
 It acts as a gateway between network services and the network, allowing administrators to control which hosts can connect to services like SSH, FTP, and others.
 TCP Wrapper allows administrators to specify which hosts (by IP address or hostname) are allowed or denied access to specific services, such as SSH, FTP, or HTTP, based on the requesting host.